This post is also available in: Español

 Family Heritage and my Northern Roots.

-One of my uncles was a farmer who owned an apple and quince orchard, where I used to visit with my family and aunts.
-Many times, the fresh produce ended up on our table, and my Aunt Julieta would prepare for us heavenly apple pie and quince preserves.
+One of my uncles was a farmer who owned an apple and quince orchard, which I used to visit with my family and aunts.
+The fresh produce often ended up on our table, and my Aunt Julieta would prepare heavenly apple pie and quince preserves for us.

-Because Chihuahua is close to the border, its cuisine shares many of the American traditions, such as turkey and stuffing, and steak and eggs.
-But the caldo de queso con papas or Mexican cheese soup was a typical dish in our diet.
+Because Chihuahua is close to the border, its cuisine shares many American traditions, such as turkey, stuffing, steak, and eggs.
+But the caldo de queso con papas, or Mexican cheese soup, was a typical dish in our diet.

 Food is what brings us back to our roots!